 4) Global Supply Chain Manager

 One of the most challenging facets of conducting business in multinational markets is the identification of supply chain strategies that work for selected markets and particular products.

 Global supply chain leaders help identify reliable suppliers in foreign markets with the help of consultants or sales consultants.
-They are looking for supplier organisations that can flexibly deliver the right amount of goods at the right time to avoid cost overruns associated with excessive stockpiling and lost revenue from stock outs.
+They are looking for supplier organizations that can flexibly deliver the right amount of goods at the right time to avoid cost overruns associated with excessive stockpiling and lost revenue from stock-outs.
 The average pay for global supply chain managers is €65,000 and the higher pay will be up to €71,000.